boutiqueforaweek/boutiqueforaweek.github.io/pages/consignors/attaching-tags.md

 ## **Supplies Needed**

-You don’t need a lot of supplies to get started with tagging your items: safety pins, zip ties, hole punch, etc. Here is a short video that shows you all the supplies you will need to get started tagging your items!
+You don't need a lot of supplies to get started with tagging your items: safety pins, zip ties, hole punch, etc. Here is a short video that shows you all the supplies you will need to get started tagging your items!

 <iframe src="https://www.youtube.com/embed/YBSnBjYMWm4" width="560" height="315" allowfullscreen="allowfullscreen"></iframe>